Guinea at the Paralympics

 Guinea made its Paralympic Games début at the 2004 Summer Paralympics in Athens, sending a single representative (Ahmed Barry) to compete in athletics.
 He took part in two events, and did not win a medal.
 Barry was, again, Guinea's sole representative at the 2008 Summer Paralympics in Beijing.
 Entering only one race on that occasion, he was a non-starter.
-He remains the only person to have represented Guinea at the Paralympic Games.

 Guinea has never taken part in the Winter Paralympics.